espnet/espnet/doc/index.md

   issn      = {2958-1796},
 }
 ```
-To additionally cite individual modules, models, or recipes, please refer to [Additional Citations](./citations.md).
+To cite individual modules, models, or recipes, please refer to [Additional Citations](./citations.md).